-- 1 RTP (media stream security).
+- 1. RTP (media stream security).
 Derive a set of the following keys with the derivation function F(S, "End-End RTP Security Association").
 Here, S is concatenation of the following binary values, each in MSB-first order: - a.
-4-byte SSRC identifier for this RTP session - b.
-2-byte N{REKEY} counter - c.
-End-End Secret - d.
+End-End Secret - b.
 Pad (optional, if it was negotiated through signaling)